As an Amazon Associate, I earn from qualifying purchases.

 3 jars of homemade canned cranberry sauce with fresh cranberries on a white board

-This recipe makes a delicious burst cranberry sauce, but you’ll find notes for making/canning cranberry jelly in the recipe card.
+This recipe makes a delicious burst cranberry sauce, but you’ll also find notes for making/canning cranberry jelly in the recipe card.

 4 photos showing the process for canning cranberry sauce